Travel guide

 Chicago + Route 66 / another city 2 weeks 15-20 GB

-Activating your Chicago eSIM takes about a minute and you only do it once.
-The process is the same on iPhone and Android:
+Activating your Chicago eSIM takes just a minute and you only do it once.
+The process is practically the same on iPhone and Android:

-1. Buy the US eSIM and receive the QR code by email.
+1. Buy the US eSIM and receive the QR code via email, usually within minutes.

-2. With Wi-Fi at home, scan it from Settings > Mobile Data > Add eSIM.
+2. At home with Wi-Fi, before packing your suitcase, scan it from Settings > Mobile Data > Add eSIM.

-4. Upon landing at O'Hare or Midway, activate data for that line and data roaming for the eSIM.
+5. Upon landing at O'Hare or Midway, turn off airplane mode, activate data for that line, and data roaming only for the eSIM.

-A traveler's tip for Chicago: the city has a huge culinary scene, from deep-dish pizza to the food halls of West Loop, and the most coveted tables are booked days in advance via app.
-Having data always on hand allows you to confirm reservations, adjust schedules if your architecture cruise is delayed by weather, or find a sheltered plan B when the lake wind picks up.
-This is precisely the kind of flexibility that public Wi-Fi, often scattered and slow, doesn't offer.
+A traveler's tip for Chicago: the city has a huge culinary scene, from deep-dish pizza to the food halls of West Loop, and the most coveted tables are reserved through apps days in advance.
+Having data always on hand allows you to confirm those reservations, adjust schedules if the architecture cruise is delayed due to weather, or find a plan B indoors when the lake wind really picks up.
+This is precisely the kind of flexibility that public Wi-Fi, which is scattered and slow, doesn't give you.

 Frequently asked questions